 So for most people, a Stocks and Shares ISA is not only highly tax-efficient but also makes it hassle-free.
 This is particularly useful if you have to submit an annual tax return.

 We get this question a lot.
 It usually comes from the person asking not really understanding what a Stocks and Shares ISAs actually is.
+And that’s cool.
+There was a time when we didn’t either, and we’re ‘normal people’ (whatever that means).
 In fact, it’s one of the reasons that inspired us to write this guide.

 As we’ve now discovered, a Stocks and Shares ISA is just a tax-free wrapper with a £20,000 annual limit.
 What you invest in within that ISA could be anything from high-risk volatile or emerging markets, to safer yet lower-yield Government bonds.

 The point is that it’s highly personal.
 As a result, the performance will depend on those choices you make and will vary hugely from person to person.

 It’s important to understand that a Stocks and Shares ISA is vastly different from a Cash ISA.

 A Cash ISA is really just a savings account and the amount of interest you make is tax-free.
 They are generally considered low risk and low return.
 This means your money is fairly safe, but you’re not going to make a whole lot back.

 On the other hand, within a Stocks and Shares ISA, you make investments.
 And like any investments, they go up as well as down, In fact, you could lose your entire capital (the money you put in originally).